GenericMappingTools/gmt/doc/rst/source/tutorial/session-2.rst

 While this sounds cumbersome there is a reason for this:  Basically, polygons need to be kept in memory since they may need to be clipped, hence computer memory places a limit on how large polygons we may plot.
-Symbols, on the other hand, can be plotted one at the time so there is no limit to how many symbols one may plot.
+Symbols, on the other hand, can be plotted one at a time so there is no limit to how many symbols one may plot.
 Therefore, to connect symbols with a line we must use the overlay approach: